ECS-251-W2020/final-project-group-1/meeting-notes/meeting3_26Feb.md

 ## How did the last week go?

        Jayneel:
+              Building from a system call to a kernel module for the previous system call.
+              Accusim Download still not accepted unable to look at the simulator for a view into the functionality of the module.
+              Left to run the LRU from the kernel, building a kernel module to call LRU code.

        Dhruvatara:
               made changes to strace source code to get data required by our system.